raphaelvallat/yasa/README.rst

 - Some basic knowledge of Python and especially the `NumPy <https://docs.scipy.org/doc/numpy/user/quickstart.html>`_, `Pandas <https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html>`_ and `MNE <https://martinos.org/mne/stable/index.html>`_ libraries.
 - A Python editor: YASA works best with `Jupyter Lab <https://jupyterlab.readthedocs.io/en/stable/index.html>`_, a web-based interactive user interface.
 - Some sleep EEG data, either as a NumPy array, or as a raw MNE object (for instance, using the `mne.io.read_raw_edf <https://mne-tools.github.io/stable/generated/mne.io.read_raw_edf.html>`_ function for EDF file).
 The units of the data MUST be uV.
 - Optionally, a sleep staging vector (= hypnogram) to run the detections on specific sleep stages.
-To facilitate masking and selection operations, YASA requires that the data and hypnogram have the same sampling frequency and shape.
-If not, YASA provide some `convenient functions <https://htmlpreview.github.io/?https://raw.githubusercontent.com/raphaelvallat/yasa/master/html/hypno.html>`_ to load and upsample hypnogram data to the desired shape.
+To facilitate masking and indexing operations, YASA requires that the data and hypnogram have the same sampling frequency and number of samples.
+Fortunately, YASA provide some `convenient functions <https://htmlpreview.github.io/?https://raw.githubusercontent.com/raphaelvallat/yasa/master/html/hypno.html>`_ to load and upsample hypnogram data to the desired shape.
+The default hypnogram format in YASA is a one dimensional integer array where 0 = Wake, 1 = N1 sleep, 2 = N2 sleep, 3 = N3 sleep, 4 = REM and -1 = Artefact / Movement.

 Examples
 ~~~~~~~~